-BRANZ is proud of its Diamond Certification to the Enviro-Mark programme administered by Landcare Research and our on-going aspiration is to continue improving our environmental performance.
+BRANZ is proud of its Diamond Certification to the Enviro-Mark environmental programme administered by Landcare Research and our on-going aspiration is to continue improving our environmental performance.

 Energy saving technologies were incorporated in the 2011 / 2012 refurbishment of our site and are mentioned in this 6 minute You Tube clip.
 The refurbishment was also featured in the August 2012 issue of Trends Magazine.
 Wait a couple of seconds for page 8 to load and click through to page 15 to see the full story.

-Waste to landfill
+Waste to landfill - from our gantry bins

 A water leak caused a large spike in use during 2010.
 The leak was fixed and the dramatic reduction in water use was a combination of fixing the leak and water saving technologies provided by the refurbishments.
-Our target for 2013 is a mere 500m3.

 The experience of the water leak highlighted the value of monitoring our usage as there were no indications of a leak apart from a spike in the readings.
 Tracking our environmental aspects on site means that we can fix issues as they arise.

 We also had a couple of big ticket environmental items in 2013, the first being the conversion of our Fire Lab from diesel to LPG.
 This provides a cleaner burn and a reduction in our Co2 emissions.
 The second item was the replacement of our onsite treatment plant in April 2013 and the graph below shows the dramatic reduction in fecal counts from the plant.

 Our readings for the first six months of 2014 are so low (12,680 cfu/100ml), they barely register on the chart.
 The readings for 2013 are only for 11 months as no readings were taking during the month the plant was being replaced.
 Our targets for 2014 have been adjusted to cater for the new steady state of coliform readings.